Murali-group/Flud/README.md

 # Contact
-If you have questions or suggestions about GraphSpace, please contact
+If you have questions or suggestions about Flud, please contact

 - **Aditya Bharadwaj ([@adbharadwaj](https://github.com/adbharadwaj))**
 - **Kurt Luther ([@kluther](https://github.com/kluther))**